dqian96/dqian96.github.io/_drafts/backpacking-central-europe-in-21-days.md

 search_omit: false
 ---

+ideas
+* interweaving descriptions about cities and personal stories
+* germany, czech, austria, hungary, poland
+* benefits of travelling
+* description of each country
+* preparation
+* thoughts and ideas
+* people you meet
+* advice/tips/tricks, hostels and airbnbs
+* theme? diversity, variety, and expanding your worldview, monotonocity of tech?
+* future
+* putting yourself out there
+* history/art/facts
+* interweave everything?
+* random fact pop up
+* lots of pictures
+* motivation
+* learn something new? be inspired? get to know me?

+The University of Waterloo is reputed for several things.
+People often celebrate the school's intensive co-op program and academic rigor.
+The break-neck pace of consecutively alternating back-and-forth from heavy study terms to internship terms affords very little in-between, sometimes less than a week.
+This structure can be prohibitive to students wanting to take time off to travel, but certainly not impossible.
+For me, I found it hard to find time to take extended away school.
+As my education marched towards its close, I found myself with time on my hands that I didn't know what to do with.
+Many of my friends decided to take a grad-trip, a classic coming-of-age experience that is often mirred with 'finding oneself', binge drinking, and partying.
+A quick Google search of 'grad trip' exposes dozens of agencies advertising exotic destinations, culture, and adventure.
+Our culture glorifies and commercializes travel and experiences much like our Amazon Prime Day, Black Friday, or Boxing Day.
+Can you imagine a company inventing a pseudo-holiday to sell its slew of cheaply produced goods that will manafactured, packaged, shipped, used, opened, used, and disposed once?
+Despite my initially cynical view of traveling, it's...

+where, what how?

+Having never traveled without my family, I was pretty anxious taking an extended sabbatical to far-away countries and living in hostels.
+A small part of the fear stemmed from physical danger, a moderate part stemmed from losing important documents or missing connections, and the majority was due to not having a fulfilling trip.
+When solo-traveling, you are the master of your own time and actions.
+If you're lazy/timid, you could seek refuge in the hedonistic pleasures of the Internet.

+I did extensive research on my trip.
+First I decided the budget, destination, and length of stay.
+From my internship savings, I was prepared to spend $3000 USD.
+Having been surrounded by a plethora of Asian culture in my upbringing, I decided to choose Europe as my destination.
+After reading about possible in rural areas, pickpockets, and the scarcity of English, I decided against Eastern Europe.
+Western Europe didn't seem rugged enough for backpacking.
+Thus, I chose a happy medium in Central Europe, interested in both the history, culture, and architectural beauty that some of its cities had to offer.
+I felt that 3 weeks would be ample time to enjoy my trip, without hitting that wall of tiredness and loneliness that may come with solo-travel.
+The rest of my preparation was straightforward.
+I read articles on vaccinations, packing lists, Visas, travel between cities, accomodations, food, money, flights, insurance, and attractions in each city.
+In choosing hostels, I wanted to a sample a variety of different types.
+I tried large, chain hostels, hostels known for its parties, and small, family-run homestays.
+In destinations, I alternated between big cities and small towns to get a variety of experiences, and to also allow a breather from city nightlife.

 ### Why self-reflect?

 In the summer of 2015, I read _Steve Jobs_, a fantastic biography by Walter Issacson.
 I read the book during a time of